Justin Turner Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.
+- The pitching staff for the Blue Jays has a collective 9.8 K/9, the third-best in the league.

-- The Blue Jays have the 11th-ranked team ERA among all league pitching staffs (3.90).
+- The Blue Jays' 3.99 team ERA ranks 12th across all league pitching staffs.

-- The Blue Jays rank 20th in baseball in home runs allowed (35 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 21st in baseball in home runs surrendered (38 total, 1.3 per game).

-- Berrios gets the start for the Blue Jays, his sixth of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- The Blue Jays are sending Kikuchi (4-0) out to make his sixth start of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts in 27 2/3 innings pitched.

-- In his last time out on Tuesday against the Chicago White Sox, the right-hander went seven scoreless innings while surrendering four hits.
+- In his last appearance on Wednesday, the left-hander went 5 2/3 scoreless innings against the Chicago White Sox while surrendering four hits.

+- In five games this season, the 31-year-old has an ERA of 3.00, with 9.3 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.